Food lovers rejoice! You can actually get paid to eat.

 You take a photo of yourself and the scale at the beginning of the bet, and then again at the end.
 If you hit your goal, you get paid.
 Simple as that.

 They’ve paid out over $140 million so far and have helped their users lose over 15 million pounds.

 This trend started in Korea and is called mukbang from two Korean words that mean “eating” and “broadcast.”

 In a mukbang, a person eats a ton of food while interacting with an online audience and broadcasting the entire meal live.

 But it’s quickly spreading around the world and if you’re interested, you can also get paid to eat on camera.

-She has now retired, but when she was active, she reportedly spent more than $3k for the food she consumed but earned a whopping $10,000 or more each month for her broadcasts alone.
+She has since retired, but when she was active, she reportedly spent more than $3k for the food she consumed but earned a whopping $10,000 or more each month for her broadcasts alone.

-If you want to follow The Diva’s footsteps, choose a livestreaming platform, such as Facebook Live, Instagram Live, or YouTube Live, or any other live streaming platform, then broadcast your feast regularly.
+If you want to follow in The Diva’s footsteps, choose a livestreaming platform, such as Facebook Live, Twitch, Instagram Live, YouTube Live, or any other live streaming platform, then broadcast your meals regularly.